tzachbon/frame-tester/README.md

-# Chrome Extension (built with TypeScript + React)

-> This project is a boilerplate project to allow you to quickly build chrome extensions using TypeScript and React.
+# Frame Tester

+Why guess what your app will look like in different frames?
+Frame Tester in unique Chrome Extension which mock popular frame (Like mobile Safari, facebook frame for IOS and more!).

+## Add New Frame

+[Click here](ADDNEWFRAME.md) to see how to add new frame.

-## Building
+## Developing

 1. Clone repo
 2.  `npm i`